 - Automatic engagement reports display usage rates to measure success

 Traliant Sparks Video Series features a library of topics that we add to regularly.

 “We’re In This Together” – When a manager makes an offensive comment about a team member during a meeting, no one says anything, even though the manager is clearly out of line.
 Chloe dispels the bystanders’ excuses for not getting involved, and explains why it’s important to say or do something.
 She then challenges viewers to think about how they would respond.

-“Love Happens” – In this episode, Chloe discovers a coworker is dating their new boss, which brings up a lot of questions about how the relationship can affect the work dynamic.
+“Love Happens” – Chloe discovers a coworker is dating their new boss, which brings up a lot of questions about how the relationship can affect the work dynamic.
 Chloe wonders what the company dating policy is and decides to review it.

-“A Little Help from a Friend” – In this episode, a coworker confides that he’s dealing with same-sex harassment and doesn’t know what to do.
+“A Little Help from a Friend” – A coworker confides that he’s dealing with same-sex harassment and doesn’t know what to do.
 Empathizing with his difficult situation, Chloe reminds viewers that sometimes all it takes is support from a coworker before an individual feels comfortable reporting sexual harassment.